INM-6/python-odmltables/README.rst

 python-odmltables
 =================
+NOTE: This package is deprecated.
+Please install the odmltables package instead.

+Legacy information:
 An interface to convert odML structures to and from table-like representations, such as spreadsheets.

 odMLtables provides a set of functions to simplify the setup, maintenance and usage of a metadata management structure using odML.